UK sees goodwill for Brexit trade deal, open to 'sensible' fishing compromise

-LONDON (Reuters) - Britain said on Monday it was open to a “sensible” compromise on fishing and that there was goodwill on both sides to progress towards a Brexit trade deal as a new round of talks began in London.
+LONDON (Reuters) - Britain said on Monday it was open to a “sensible” compromise on fishing and that there was goodwill on both sides to progress towards a Brexit trade deal, with the European Union saying it was redoubling its efforts for an accord.

-The United Kingdom left the European Union in January but the sides are trying to clinch a deal that would govern nearly 1 trillion dollars in annual trade before informal membership - known as the transition period - ends on Dec.
+The United Kingdom left the EU in January but the sides are trying to clinch a deal that would govern nearly 1 trillion dollars in annual trade before transitional arrangements end on Dec.
 31.

-“There are still differences, there are still some obstacles to overcome,” British Environment Secretary George Eustice told Sky.
+“There are still differences, there are still some obstacles to overcome,” British Environment Secretary George Eustice told Sky News.
 “But I think there is now some goodwill on both sides to progress things.”

 After congratulating Joe Biden on his U.S. presidential election win, Prime Minister Boris Johnson said on Sunday an EU trade deal was “there to be done” and that the broad outlines were clear.